-Goodwill and other intangible assets with indefinite lives are not amortized, instead, we review the carrying value of goodwill and other intangible assets with indefinite lives at least annually for impairment as of the fiscal year end balance sheet date.
-However, we may review the carrying value more frequently when events or changes in circumstances indicate that the carrying value may be impaired.
-In connection with our latest annual impairment review, we determined there was no impairment of the carrying value of goodwill or other intangible assets.
+We do not amortize goodwill and other intangible assets with indefinite lives.
+Instead, we review the carrying value of goodwill and other intangible assets with indefinite lives at least annually for impairment as of the fiscal year end balance sheet date.
+The frequency of our review is dictated by events or changes in circumstances indicating that the carrying value may be impaired.
+Based on our latest review, we determined there was no impairment of the carrying value of goodwill or other intangible assets.